Brake pads can contain up to 20 different ingredients. Our customers use both MicaFort and MagniF to produce this part of the braking systems in cars.

 MicaFort grades offer significant health and safety advantages over alternative platy minerals.
 It is primarily due to the significantly low levels of free Silica.
 Low amounts of free Silica is an essential metric measured by the producers we work with, especially when using a dry mixing method, as the inhalation of free Silica can cause serious health problems.

 In summary, the technical benefits provided by MicaFort are:

 Another LKAB Minerals’ mineral the industry uses in brake pads is MagniF.
-This mineral is a specially manufactured fine dried magnetite (iron oxide).
-Other than MicaFort, MagniF is one of the components which homogenises the friction coefficient and the heat transfer from the pad to the brake disc.
+This mineral is a specially manufactured fine-ground magnetite (iron oxide).
+Beyond MicaFort, MagniF is one of the components which homogenises the friction coefficient and heat transfer from the pad to the brake disc.
 The primary use of MagniF is its abrasiveness.

 Get in touch for more technical information on our natural minerals used to manufacture brake pads.

 LKAB Minerals are proud to offer more information and technical support for many of the minerals we supply.
 Please get in touch today by using the contact form.